Genetic Testing for Familial Gynecologic Cancer (Endometrial and Ovarian Cancers)

 What is Familial Gynecologic Cancer?

-Gynecologic cancers are those that occur in female organs such as the uterus (endometrium), ovary, cervix, fallopian tube, vagina, or vulva.
-The two that can run in families are endometrial and ovarian cancer.
+Gynecologic cancers affect female organs such as the uterus (endometrium), ovary, cervix, fallopian tube, vagina, or vulva.

 - Endometrial cancer can also be called “uterine” cancer.
 The endometrium is the innermost mucous membrane lining the uterus.